 Ryan Irving is the Deputy Chief of Police for the Monroe Police Department.
 In this position, he is responsible for the day-to-day internal operations of the Department.
 Deputy Chief Irving joined the Monroe Police Department as a patrol officer in January 2000.
 He has served as a member of the SWAT team, a detective, one of the first drug K-9 officers, a ProAct Sergeant and started the Community Outreach Team (embedded social worker) in 2016.
 He was promoted to the rank of patrol sergeant in May 2009.
 In November of 2019, he was appointed to the position of Deputy Chief after serving as interim since June of 2018.

-Debra Willis is the Administrative Bureau Director for the Monroe Police Department.
-Director Willis began her law enforcement career with the Washington State Patrol in 1987, and was hired by the Monroe Police Department in 2006.
-As the Administrative Director, some of Director Willis' responsibilities include oversight of the Administrative functions of the Department, budget management, recruitment, facilities, and policy development.
-Director Willis is also responsible for Media Relations and works as the Department's Public Information Officer.
+Paul Ryan is the Administrative Commander for the Monroe Police Department.
+Commander Ryan began his career with the Monroe Police Department in 2005.
+His numerous assignments have included the Honor Guard, Crisis Negotiation Team, and a special assignment as a detective with the Snohomish County Auto Theft Task Force team.
+He was promoted to the position of Sergeant in December 2013 and then promoted to the position of Administrative Commander in June 2021.
+As the Administrative Commander, some of Commander Ryan's responsibilities include oversight of the Administrative functions of the Department, budget management, recruitment, facilities, and policy development.
+Commander Ryan is also responsible for Media Relations and works as the Department's Public Information Officer.